 The personal data contained in the corporate customer registers is stored over the duration of the contractual relationship.
-After the termination of the contractual relationship, personal data is stored for as long as necessary in accordance with the applicable laws, or for as long as necessary because of any legal procedures.
+After the termination of the contractual relationship, personal data is stored for as long as necessary in accordance with the applicable laws, or for as long as necessary because of any potential legal procedures.

 Personal data concerning contact persons at potential customer companies is stored for as long as the person in question, according to our information, remains in the position they held when they were included in the register, or for as long as the information in question is used for customer communication and marketing purposes.
 Offers received, including related personal data, are stored for as long as necessary for the competitive bidding process.

 We are required by law to store the personal data included in the brokerage assignment registers for five years after the end of the assignment.
-After this time, the data is stored for as long as necessary for any legal procedures.
+After this time, the data is stored for as long as necessary for any potential legal procedures.

 The data recorded in the customer service system is stored for 180 days.
 Data may be stored for longer to the relevant extent if this is necessary to complete a customer service assignment.

-Customer feedback and complaints are stored until they have been processed, or for as long as necessary for any legal procedures.
+Customer feedback and complaints are stored until they have been processed, or for as long as necessary for any potential legal procedures.

 How is the data protected?

-The data is protected by means of appropriate technical and organisational measures.
+The data is protected by means of appropriate technical and organizational measures.
 Paper documents are stored in a locked facility.
 Digital material is protected through technical measures, and access rights are only granted to people who need to access the material because of their job or assignment.
 Realia Management’s employees are under a confidentiality obligation.
 Employees are provided with training and instructions on the lawful processing of personal data.